Will you help me? I want to introduce 1000 kids to the game of golf...for FREE.

 But first, a bit more about 1000 1st Swings.

 The Woodridge Park District applied for and received a grant for 10 sets of US Kids golf clubs...clubs made especially for kids.
 The grant is contingent upon the clubs being available for youth to be able to use FREE of charge while participating on our premises.
 Furthermore, the Woodridge Park District has agreed to support this initiative by allowing any kid who wants to try golf to obtain a FREE bucket of range balls when an adult accompanies them to our course (to sweeten the deal, I'll even throw in a free bucket of range balls for the adult who brings the child).
-To participate, all you have to do is CLICK HERE to register and download your certificate for the FREE range balls, bring a drivers license to leave at the counter in exchange for borrowing the golf clubs, and then take the kid to the range at Village Greens.
+To participate, all you have to do is come to the course ready to try something new!

 One Hour can Change a Kids Life.